 louislam/uptime-kuma

-Visit http://server_IP:3001 to complete the initial setup.
+Visit http://server_IP:3001 to finish setup.

 File management tool